 That’s where the Hive View comes in.
 Light on security features, it’s designed – literally – to fit into your home.
 The best designed smart home camera we’ve seen, it comes with a black/copper or white/champagne stand.
 It really blends in.

 In terms of tech you get Full HD recording, with a 130 degree field of view, so you get a lovely wide view.
 Those are fairly standard specs across smart cameras, but that’s far from the theme when comparing with other rivals.
+The camera can also detach from its magnetic base to for an hour's recording completely wire-free.

 Compared to other home cameras, it’s pretty light on features.
 There’s no two-way audio, still image taking or facial recognition.
 You can set motion and sound alerts, but given Hive View can’t recognize people, it makes the notifications very basic.
 There’s no chance for it to tell you a specific person is home (and not notify you EVERY time they walk past the camera), or alert you to an unrecognized face in your home.
 That’s a real shame, as it diminishes the usefulness of Hive View.